SumoLogic/sumologic-documentation/docs/api/metrics.md

 This API follows Representational State Transfer (REST) patterns and is optimized for ease of use and consistency.

-Refer to [Getting Started](docs/api/index.md) for Authentication information and Endpoints.
+Refer to [Getting Started](docs/api/index.md) for Authentication and Endpoint information.

 ## Before You Begin